 Avoid dying your hair with dark colours.
 Try using lighter colours and always use natural hair dyes such as henna.

 Use natural and organic cosmetics, makeup, beauty products, and personal care products.
 It’s usually too extreme to go out and buy an entire new supply of all of your beauty products.
 I recommend that as soon as you finish a product, replace it with a similar product that is all natural.
 It’s best to buy from your local health food store in order to ensure good quality and minimal chemical exposure.
 For makeup, I personally adore using Jane Iredale and have used it for years.
 It’s incredibly clean mineral makeup that is incredibly high quality.

 Avoid dry cleaned clothes.
 Or try to find a dry cleaner in your area that uses all natural cleaning products.

 Use organic pads and tampons, or a menstrual cup.
 You can buy organically grown cotton tampons that are completely chemical free at your local health food store, or in the natural section of your grocery store.
-Menstrual cups are another amazing alternative that is also very cost effective and great for the environment.
+Menstrual cups are another amazing alternative that is also extremely cost effective and great for the environment.

 Use natural nail polish that is tolulene and phthalate free.
 The best would be to buy a completely natural or organic nail polish.
 Even if its tolulene and phthalate free, if it’s a conventional brand it likely contains other chemicals.